lowcodeunit/public-web-docs/docs/guides/deploying/frameworks/vue.md

 ## Next Steps

-Now your all setup with a functioning development through deployment workflow for your Svelte project.
+Now your all setup with a functioning development through deployment workflow for your Vue project.
 Make changes and commit them to your repository, then follow our [updating views guide](../../applications/updating) to learn more on updating your builds, and use our [testing use cases](../../applications/testing-use-cases) to learn how you can test new builds before releasing them to your users.
 Happy coding!

 LowCodeUnit is an all-in-one platform for running web projects.
 This means you can use LowCodeUnit for deploying most, if not all, of your web projects.
 LowCodeUnit is simple to use and setup which works perfectly when you have a basic website you want to get up and open for the world to use quickly – like this Plasmic site.
 Sign up at [www.lowcodeunit.com](https://www.lowcodeunit.com)